jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 });
 ```

-So far, we&rsquo;ve written a lot of code that does approximately nothing, but that&rsquo;s
+So far, we've written a lot of code that does approximately nothing, but that's
 OK.
 By specifying all the behaviors that we want our core objects to have,
-we&rsquo;ve created a solid framework for rapidly building out the interface.
+we've created a solid framework for rapidly building out the interface.

-Let&rsquo;s start by hooking up our text input and the &ldquo;Load Trending Terms&rdquo; button.
+Let's start by hooking up our text input and the "Load Trending Terms" button.
-For the text input, we&rsquo;ll capture the term that was entered in the input and
+For the text input, we'll capture the term that was entered in the input and
-pass it as we trigger the Twitter container&rsquo;s `getResults` event.
+pass it as we trigger the Twitter container's `getResults` event.
 Clicking the
-&ldquo;Load Trending Terms&rdquo; will trigger the Twitter container&rsquo;s `getTrends` event:
+"Load Trending Terms" will trigger the Twitter container's `getTrends` event:

 ```
 $( "form" ).submit(function( event ) {